pabloroca/obfuscateapi/README.md

 * Symmetric encryption

+* Uses standards.
+Done with Apple CommonCrypto and standard format.
+No third parties or propietary formats.

 * inline function for the aes key.
 So it will be more difficult to hijack it, and the attacker would need to patch all occurrences of it.

 * the inlined bytes are generated pseudo-ramdomly, so every time you run it, it will generate different hexs with operations